One brand (Roweb), 5 stories with and about IT. The evolution of Roweb seen from 5 different perspectives (but not without complementarity).

 Business management, project management, team management, product owner.
 Which of these roles did you find the most difficult?

-For me, it was a challenge, as a whole, everything related to Tourpaq because I got involved at all levels, being able to see every stage as part of the product development team.
+For me, it was a challenge, as a whole, everything related to Tourpaq because I got involved at all levels, seeing every stage as part of the product development team.

 A significant challenge was team management.
-And here, I can say that it is a type of challenge that will persist because the dynamics of the IT employment market are very high.
-A software product needs a real team in order to succeed, not just people who do their job.
+Here, it is a challenge that will persist because the dynamics of the IT employment market are very high.
+A software product needs a real team to succeed, not just people who do their job.
 And the team must rely on communication, cohesion and a vision concerning what they want to do.

 The pandemic reflected its impact on our projects, on Tourpaq in particular, by reducing the requests from the client regarding new developments.
 However, things somehow balanced out because there were also a few departures from the team.